stanac/MarlinBits.SqliteBatchOps/README.md

 Batch operations take consistently around 60ms, better results may be achieved with different `BatchOpsSettings` (`MillisecondsWait` property, default value is 50).

-Below are results of batch inserts only, because running more than 1000 discrete inserts is very slow even in WAL mode.
+Below are results of batch inserts only, because running more than 1000 discrete inserts is very slow (even in WAL mode).

 `MillisecondsWait` property set to 50: